COVID-19 pandemic in the Philippines: 2019–20 academic year

-Some universities resorted to implementing online learning alternatives.
-The Commission on Higher Education (CHED) also advised institutions of higher education to implement distance education methods of learning for its classes, such as the use of educational technology, to maximize the academic term despite the suspensions; However, following the announcement of the enhanced community quarantine in Luzon and other areas, colleges and universities suspended mandatory online classes in consideration of the welfare of its students, faculty, and staff.
+The Commission on Higher Education (CHED) advised institutions of higher education to implement distance education methods and educational technology to maximize the academic term despite the suspensions.
+Some universities implemented online learning alternatives, but following the announcement of the enhanced community quarantine in Luzon and other areas, many colleges and universities suspended mandatory online classes in consideration of the welfare of their students, faculty, and staff.
 Academic administration offices continued to operate with a skeleton crew, while other offices in colleges and universities operated via remote work arrangements.
-Some schools, however, continued to hold online classes, and in response, several student groups appealed to CHED to suspend mandatory online classes in consideration of the logistical limitations and well-being of a majority of students.
+Some schools, however, continued to hold online classes; in response, several student groups appealed to the CHED to suspend mandatory online classes in consideration of the logistical limitations and student well-being.

 Live classes in all levels across the country were eventually suspended due to the pandemic.
-Graduation rites in Philippine schools were also either canceled, postponed, or held virtually.
+Graduation rites in Philippine schools were either canceled, postponed, or held virtually.

-The procedure for automatic class suspensions in connection to the typhoon warning signals by PAGASA remained in effect even as classes were held in distance learning setup.
+The procedure for automatic class suspensions in connection to PAGASA typhoon warning signals remained in effect even as classes were held via distance learning.

 2020–21 academic year

-The official start of classes for the 2020–21 school year could only be legally set as late as the last day of August.
-However, Republic Act No. 11480 was signed into law to allow the start of classes to be set beyond August.
-The Department of Education has moved the opening of classes to October 5, 2020.
-Earlier in June, officials reported that schools will not open until a vaccine is available, though remote learning should resume at the end of August.
-A group of UP experts has proposed the start of classes to be pushed back to December in order to limit the spread of the disease.
+Republic Act No. 11480 was signed into law to allow classes to start after the last day of August, which was previously illegal.
+The Department of Education moved the opening of classes to October 5, 2020.
+Earlier in June, officials reported that schools will not open until a vaccine is available, though remote learning would resume at the end of August.
+A group of University of the Philippines experts proposed pushing the start of classes to December to limit the spread of the disease.
+CHED left the decision of starting semesters to college administrators, though they urged shifting to the new semestral calendar, starting "flexible classes" in August and face-to-face classes in September.

-CHED left the decision of starting semesters to college administrators, although urged them to shift into the new semestral calendar and start 'flexible classes' in August and face-to-face classes in September as well.
-Certain measures have been proposed to be implemented during the opening of classes, such as the airing of lectures on television and radio, a "mandatory face mask policy," maintaining physical distancing, and limiting class sizes.
+Several measures were proposed to reopen classes, including airing lectures on television and radio, implementing a mandatory face-mask policy, maintaining physical distancing, and limiting class sizes.